flutejs/rcf/README.md

     </Rcf>

     <Rcf store={store}>
-      You can put then in Rcf too.
+      You can put them in Rcf too.
       <User />
       <Age />
     </Rcf>